nautechsystems/nautilus_trader/docs/getting_started/installation.md

 | Windows Server         | 2022 or later         | x86_64            |

 :::tip
-We recommend running the platform with the latest supported stable version of Python, and in a virtual environment to isolate the dependencies.
+We recommend running the platform with the latest stable version of Python, and in a virtual environment to isolate the dependencies.
 :::

 ## From PyPI